lalmada1/Intro-to-Data-Science-Econ-4970/index.md

 In addition to the required reading, the instructor will supplement these with video overviews, journal articles, policy reports, or other related material.
 These will be made available in the course shell.

+## C. General Grading Rubric for Written Work

+In general, any submitted work is assessed on these evaluative criteria:

+- **Completeness:** All elements of the assignment are addressed
+- **Quality of Analysis:** Substantively rigorous in addressing the assignment
+- **Understanding:** Demonstrated synthesis and application of core lecture concepts
+- **Appearance:** Consistent formatting, style, spelling, grammar, and conventions in code/text

+The final projects will be accompanied by a rubric describing the allocation of points and criteria for evaluation.

-## C. Course Grading System for Assigned Work & Final Projects
+## D. Course Grading System for Assigned Work & Final Projects

 Letter grades comport with a traditional set of intervals: